-With this we aim to mitigate unphysical solutions, like ghost-trajectories, which would largely deviate from the radial condition, or static plasma clouds, which would violate the target velocity range.
-These constraints are selected such that regular CME dynamics, like deformations, high velocities, or non-radial propagation, are not suppressed.
+With the additional velocity regularization, we aim to mitigate unphysical solutions, such as ghost trajectories that deviate strongly from the radial condition or static plasma clouds that violate the minimum velocity constraint.
+These limits are chosen such that regular CME dynamics, including deformations, high velocities, and moderate non-radial propagation, are not suppressed.
 For the reconstructions considered here, the maximum velocity is typically not reached, but the upper bound could be increased for applications closer to the Sun or in the presence of particularly fast CMEs.